camaraproject/EdgeCloud/documentation/API_Documentation/Traffic_Influence_API_Documentation.md

 ##### Description

-The resource identified by the TIResource_id value can be modified, e.g. to add a new user
+The resource identified by the TIResource_id value can be modified

 ##### Parameters